shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - If you make MFA more convenient, then you make systems and data more secure
         - Example.
 Integrate fingerprint scanning hardware and software into laptops
         - Example.
 Integrate face-scanning hardware and software into cell phones

+### Software

+#### To do

+- Install software (applications, plug-ins, and updates) from trusted sources only
+    - Even on trusted sites, be wary
+- Review the security settings and permissions of applications
+    - (???) which, exactly (???)
+- Uninstall unused software

 ### Devices